I-make-gamez/dt-installer/README.md

 # DT-Installer

-DT Installer is a developer tool installer that can install Node.JS, Git, DotNET, VS Code, and Docker Desktop
+DT Installer is a developer tool installer that can install Common Development tools
 ## Installation

 Use curl to run DT Installer